mosa/MOSA-Project/Source/Docs/compiler-optimizations.rst

 	Long Expansion is the transformation of 64-bit instructions into 32-bit instructions for platforms without native 64-bit instructions.
 This may result in further optimization opportunities.

 Devirtualization
 	Devirtualization is an optimization where virtual method calls are translated into faster static method calls.
-Devirtualization can happen when the compiler can statically determine at compile which method should be called, so it can produce a direct call to that method, or even inline it.
+Devirtualization can happen when the compiler can statically determine at compile-time which method are be called, so it can produce a direct call to that method instead, or even inline it.

 Null Check Elimination
-	Null Check Elimination is an optimization that removes null checks instructions when the compiler can statically determine at compile that the object reference is never null.
+	Null Check Elimination is an optimization that removes null checks instructions when the compiler can statically determine at compile-time that the object reference are never null.

 Two Pass Optimizations
-	This options causes most optimization stages to be executed again, possibility unlocked additional optimizations.
+	This option causes the optimization stages to be executed again, possibility unlocked additional optimizations.